Manikeshhhh/Manikeshhhh.github.io/_posts/2022-12-01-rce-ec2takeover-dropbox-takeover.md

 domain-archive.s3..amazonaws.com
 domain-devapps.s3.amazonaws.com
 ```
-the first one just had list permission enabled, it didn't let me download or read files, the second had lots of electron js aplication.There were all the version of the application,from v0.01 to still in development applications. first i tried to check if this application were available to public but i couldn't find any available desktop application publically so i assumed it was used internally.
+the first one just had list permission enabled, it didn't let me download or read files, the second had lots of electron js appication.There were all the version of the application,from v0.01 to still in development applications. first i tried to check if this application were available to public but i couldn't find any available desktop application publically so i assumed it was used internally.
 Next i downloaded the few older version,present version and beta version.
 I was little bit familiar with electron JS application testing but I didn't try to find XSS yet but i found out that all version had node-integration set to True with sandbox set to false,so incase i find a xss in future, it can easily be escalated to RCE.

 so, after i Downloaded the beta application, I installed the application.
 It was asking for authentication next I found the app.asar file and unpacked the asar file, you can use the ASAR package from npm to unpack.
 ```